 Enerflex relies on its cash, as well as the credit and capital markets to provide some of the capital required to continue operations.
-Enerflex relies on its Bank Facility and Senior Notes to meet its funding and liquidity requirements.
-The Company's Bank Facility, which is senior unsecured indebtedness and is subject to floating rates of interest, is due on June 30, 2023 and may be renewed annually with the consent of the lenders.
-The Senior Notes, which are also senior unsecured indebtedness of the organization, mature as follows: C\$40.0 million of ten-year notes mature on June 22, 2021; U\$105.0 million and C\$15.0 million of seven-year notes mature on December 15, 2024; and U\$70.0 million and C\$30.0 million of ten-year notes mature on December 15, 2027.
-As of December 31, 2020, the Company had \$307.8 million in Senior Notes issued and outstanding, and \$84.4 million outstanding on its Bank Facility.
+Enerflex relies on its Bank Facility, Asset-Based Facility and Senior Notes to meet its funding and liquidity requirements.
+Of the Company's \$725.0 million Bank Facility, which is senior unsecured indebtedness and is subject to floating rates of interest, \$660.0 million is due on June 30, 2025 while the remaining \$65.0 million is due June 30, 2023 and may be renewed annually with the consent of the lenders.
+The Asset-Based Facility, which is subject to floating interest rates, is secured by certain assets of an Enerflex subsidiary band is non-recourse to the Company.
+The Senior Notes, which are also senior unsecured indebtedness of the organization, mature as follows: U\$105.0 million and C\$15.0 million of seven-year notes mature on December 15, 2027.
+As of December 31, 2021, the Company had \$266.9 million in Senior Notes issued and outstanding, \$37.4 million outstanding on its Asset-Based Facility, and \$30.5 million outstanding on its Bank Facility.

-Significant instability or disruptions to the capital markets, including the credit markets, may impact the Company's ability to successfully renegotiate all or part of its Bank Facility prior to its due date which could have important adverse consequences including:

-- Making it more difficult to satisfy contractual obligations; - Increasing vulnerability to general adverse economic conditions and industry conditions; - Limiting the ability to fund future working capital, capital expenditures or acquisitions; - Limiting the ability to refinance debt in the future or borrow additional funds to fund ongoing operations; and - Paying future dividends to shareholders.
+Significant instability or disruptions to the capital markets, including the credit markets, may impact the Company's ability to successfully renegotiate all or part of its Bank Facility prior to its due date which could have important adverse consequences including: making it more difficult to satisfy contractual obligations; increasing vulnerability to general adverse economic conditions and industry conditions; limiting the ability to fund future working capital, capital expenditures or acquisitions; limiting the ability to refinance debt in the future or borrow additional funds to fund ongoing operations; and paying future dividends to shareholders.

-As at December 31, 2020, the Company had \$593.1 million available in borrowing base on its Bank Facility.
+As at December 31, 2021, the Company had \$681.5 million combined available in borrowing base on its Bank Facility and Asset-Based Facility.

-The Company's Bank Facility and the Note Purchase Agreement also contain a number of covenants and restrictions with which Enerflex and its subsidiaries must comply, including, but not limited to, use of proceeds, limitations on our ability to incur additional indebtedness, transactions with affiliates, mergers and acquisitions, and our ability to sell assets.
+The Company's Bank Facility and the Note Purchase Agreement also contain a number of covenants and restrictions with which Enerflex, and its subsidiaries must comply, including, but not limited to, use of proceeds, limitations on the ability to incur additional indebtedness, transactions with affiliates, mergers and acquisitions, and the Company's ability to sell assets.
 The Company's ability to comply with these covenants and restrictions may be affected by events beyond its control, including prevailing economic, financial, and industry conditions.
 If market or other economic conditions deteriorate, the Company's ability to comply with these covenants may be impaired.
 Failure to meet any of these covenants, financial ratios, or financial tests could result in events of default under each agreement which require the Company to repay its indebtedness under those agreements and could impair the Company's ability to access the capital markets for financing.
-While Enerflex is currently in compliance with all covenants, financial ratios, and financial tests, there can be no assurance that it will be able to comply with these covenants, financial ratios, and financial tests in future periods.
+While Enerflex is currently in compliance with all covenants, financial ratios, and financial tests, there can be no assurance that it will be able to comply with these covenants, financial tests in future periods.
 These events could restrict the Company's and other guarantors' ability to fund its operations, meet its obligations associated with financial liabilities, or declare and pay dividends.
 See "Dividends - Restrictions on Paying Dividends."